-As you can see in the photos posted above, the soil has a significant effect on the size, quality, harvest time, and yield of microgreens.
+As you can see in the photos posted above, the soil significantly affects the size, quality, harvest time, and yield of microgreens.

-Greentree Growers' Blend is an excellent soil mix, they have all kinds of testimonials from happy customers, both from retail and commercial growers.
+Greentree Growers’ Blend is an excellent soil mix.
+They have all kinds of testimonials from happy customers, both retail and commercial growers.

-Of course, every company is going to boost their product and publish the love people give them.
+Of course, every company will boost about their product and publish the love people give them.
 This is the reason we test soils.

-Looking at the photos, you can see that the basil grown in Fox Farms Coco Loco is taller and wider, and the leaves are bigger.
-Mounding on microgreen trays is common as the in the middle have more competition for light.
+The photos show that the basil grown in Fox Farms Coco Loco is taller and wider, and the leaves are bigger.
+Mounding on microgreen trays is common as those in the middle have more competition for light.